samirsahoo007/system-design-primer/solutions/system_design/api_rate_limiter/README.md

 * Cons
 	- High memory footprint.
 All the request timestamps needs to be maintained for a window time, thus requires lots of memory to handle multiple users or large window times
 	- High time complexity for removing the older timestamps

+Sliding log algorithms don’t suffer from the stampeding issues of fixed windows.
+It can get quite expensive to store an unlimited amount of logs for each request.
+Calculating the number of requests across multiple servers can also be expensive.
+Sliding log algorithms aren’t the best for scalable APIs, preventing overload, or for preventing DoS attacks.

 #### Data Modelling
 **In memory Design (Single machine with multiple threads)**